Alderwood

 - No subway access: the nearest subway stations (Kipling, Islington) require a bus connection; buyers dependent on TTC will feel this daily

-- Car dependence: most daily errands require a car; Walk Scores in the neighbourhood are suburban rather than urban
+- Car dependence: most daily errands require a car; walkability in the neighbourhood is suburban rather than urban

-- Modest commercial offering: the neighbourhood itself has limited cafes, restaurants, and shops; Lake Shore Blvd provides some options but not an urban strip
+- Modest commercial offering: the neighbourhood itself has limited cafes, restaurants, and shops; the nearby Lake Shore corridor in Long Branch provides some options but not an urban strip

 - Post-war mechanical variability: homes from the 1940s to 1960s have variable renovation histories; electrical, plumbing, and HVAC need careful inspection